ibm-cloud-docs/openwhisk/pkg_watson_assistant.md

 The installable {{site.data.keyword.conversationfull}} service combines machine learning, natural language understanding, and integrated dialog tools to create conversation flows between your apps and your users.
 {: shortdesc}

 The {{site.data.keyword.conversationshort}} package contains the following entities.
-You can find additional details in the {{site.data.keyword.conversationshort}} API reference by clicking the entity name.
+For more information, see the {{site.data.keyword.conversationshort}} API reference by clicking the entity name.

 | Entity | Type | Parameters | Description |
 | --- | --- | --- | --- |